JAshishj/pwn.college_Ashish/Shell Variables.md

    ```

 ### What i learned:-
-   I learned that if we want to give space in the value that we are assigning to the variable then we have to enter the whole value in double quotes `""`.
+   I learned that if we want to give space in between the values, then we have to enter the whole value in double quotes `" "`.

 ### Refference :-
    None